YifeiXu0829/crtp-matching-engine-simulator-framework/README.md

   - **Order**
     Order component defines what properties an order should have.
 Depend on different expectations for different instruments, one can implement their own order type using provided crtp method to handle expected order string from client.
   - **Order Book**
     An order book of an instrument describes what its book should look like.
-For example, a level_2_book only contains aggregated volume per price level, represented as
+Two exsiting interfaces from a generic order book are level_2_book and level_3_book.
+For explanation, a level_2_book only contains aggregated volume per price level, represented as
     ```
     std::unordered_map<order_side, std::map<price_ty, quantity_ty>> book_;
     ```